ansys/pyansys-dev-guide/doc/source/content_writing/rst_files_writers/rst_file_formatting.rst

 #.
 In the right navigation pane, click the **Show Source** link to open the TXT version.
 #.
 View the formatting for this page.
 #.
 When finished, click your browser's back arrow to return to the PyFluent documentation page.
 #.
-Click your browser's back arrow once again to return to this writer's guide documentation page.
+Click your browser's back arrow once again to return to the developer guide's documentation page.